The Stacktrace Puzzle

 Frames gone missing

 With an eye on this picture, another thing may also become more apparent: the stacktrace, as presented by Python, is incomplete.
 Of the red arrow, only the tip, “A” is shown.
 The start of the red arrow, “B”, is missing from the stacktrace.
+In the more general case: all frames that are common to both exceptions are missing from the stacktrace of the original exception.

 As far as I can tell, this is the result of an intentional decision by the Python developers: they have decided to prioritize succinctness.
-Since the line is also present in the second stacktrace (for AnotherException), it would be redundant to show it twice.

 However, as we’ve seen, it also makes it much harder to piece together the full story.
 In particular: the combination of stacktraces cannot be read top-to-bottom anymore.
 The very first thing you see is already in the middle of the execution of the program.
+And starting at the top of the second stacktrace doesn’t help either, because from there it’s not clear how to relate back to the first stacktrace.

 By the way, I think that Python’s specific wording makes this even more painful: